Spaces, Poetics and Voids

 The composition is therefore resolved in a new interpretation of elements, spaces, forms and relationships, bound together in a unique narration of architectural forms within the city.
 The architecture becomes representative of a specific idea of city, disclosing its true formal reasons, rhythms, remote historical memories and underlying meanings in an understandable unfolding of forms, volumes, structures and spaces, thus reconstructing the plot of a formal narrative in the fragmentary urban fabric.

 Figure 16.
-NARRATIONS
+Narrations.

 TheoryAnalysisDesign